Links

 The Bay Area Book Artists are a fantastic group of people.
 Check out the gallery.
 They present the Book Arts Jam every fall.

-Pacific Center for the Book Arts - Located in San Francisco.
-They have lots of classes, an active community of book artists.
+San Francisco Center for the Book - They have lots of classes, an active community of book artists.

 Silicon Valley Open Studios - Annual event, first three weekends in May.
 A chance to visit artists in their natural habitat.
 My husband, of the Zymoglyphic Museum, and I usually participate, as Studio 19.